Meme-Bros/revcord/README.md

 [^2]: There is a cool-down timer on this to prevent bridged update loops, so very quick edits back-to-back might not be bridged.
 If your change was done too quickly and not synced, wait for a little while and then try to update it again, it should then sync everything properly.
 [^3]: Revolt to Discord works, but limited to 3 emojis displayed to stop bombing with links.
 Animated emojis from Revolt will convert to static due to limits on Revolt's image backend

+> [!IMPORTANT]
+> While this bot should in theory work for multiple servers at a time, it has only been tested with 1 server (Discord + Revolt).
+> If there are any compatibility issues, please let us know.

 ![Screenshot - Revolt](docs/discord.png) ![Screenshot - Discord](docs/revolt.png)

 ## 🔩 Setup <a id="setup"></a>